A Fully-autonomous Framework of Unmanned Surface Vehicles in Maritime Environments using Gaussian Process Motion Planning: GP-based Motion Planning in Various Complex Environments

 \section{GP-based Motion Planning in Various Complex Environments}

-This section explains the GP-based motion planning algorithms in general and proposes a new method named the Gaussian process motion planner 2 star (GPMP2$^*$), which will be developed and applied to motion planning for autonomous vehicles such as USVs and UUVs.
+This section explains the GP-based motion planning algorithms in general and proposes a new method named the Gaussian process motion planner 2 star (GPMP2$^*$), which will be developed and applied to motion planning for autonomous vehicles such as USVs and unmanned underwater vehicles (UUVs).